davidhozic/discord-advertisement-framework/docs/source/guide/messages.rst

 To periodically send text messages you'll have to use either |TextMESSAGE| for sending to text channels inside the guild or |DirectMESSAGE| for sending to user's private DM.
 To add these messages to the guild, set the |GUILD| / |USER|'s ``messages`` parameter to a table that has the message objects inside.

-The data that can be sent using this types of messages can be of type:

-1. str (normal text, string)
-2. :class:`~daf.discord.Embed`
-3. :class:`~daf.dtypes.FILE`
-4. list containing data that is one of the first 3 types.
-5. function on which the :class:`~daf.dtypes.data_function` was used (use for dynamically changeable data)

 .. only:: html

     .. literalinclude:: ../../../Examples/Message Types/TextMESSAGE/main_send_string.py